 About the Process

 There are 18 different stages of creating your special and unique scarf.
 When the scarves arrive, they have to be washed in hot water to clean them and then be ironed.
-I pin into the hand-rolled hems and stretch the scarves to my frames securing them with pins to make sure they are as taught as a drum.
+I pin into the hand-rolled hems and stretch the scarves to my frames securing them with pins to make sure they are as taut as a drum.

 I create the design on paper and then draw the design onto the scarf with gutta (a rubbery resist that stops the silk dyes from spreading) and let that dry.
 Then I have to “fix” the gutta by ironing it.
 Or I hand paint the design directly onto the silk, translating the design I have in my head into your lovely scarf.